oktadev/spring-boot-ionic-example/README.md

 To run the Spring Boot backend, cd into `server` and run `mvn spring-boot:run`.

-To run the Ionic frontend, execute `npm install && ionic serve`.
+In another terminal, cd into `client` and `execute `npm install && ionic serve`.
 The aforementioned blog post shows you how to deploy this app to an emulator/device.